AideenM12/Galway-Tours-MS1/README.md

 I chose the 'Special Elite' font because it me reminded of the fonts used on old-style beer labels which helps with the aesthetic I wanted to create.
 I contrasted this with the 'Zilla Slab' font in order to complement the 'Special Elite' font and also to maintain some style neutrality in order to prevent a style overload on the website.
-I added a text shadow to the h3 text on mobile screen because the original text was quite difficult to view against the background image.

 **Colours**
 I chose my color palette using the https://coolors.co website which my mentor had recommended.
 I chose these colors because